NVIDIA/spark-rapids/docs/get-started/best-practices.md

 determined by `spark.sql.files.maxPartitionBytes`.
 We can decrease its value to increase the number of tasks/partitions for this stage so that the memory pressure of each task is less.

-Iceberg or Delta
-tables may have different settings to control the concurrency in the table scan stage.
-For example, Iceberg uses `read.split.target-size` to control the split size.
+Iceberg or Delta  tables may have different settings to control the concurrency in the table scan stage.
+For example, Iceberg uses `read.split.target-size` as a table property or read option to control the split size.

 #### b.
 Shuffle Stage